jtenner/ason/README.md

 The ASON serialization and deserialization methods use a collection of tables to describe the shape of a given reference by recording entries for every field, every reference, every array, and every data segment (string, array of data, and static arrays.)
 It also uses a few tables to describe how objects are linked to each other to contend with the garbage collection algorithm and assert that objects will not be freed or mishandled at deserialization time.

-With all this in mind, it becomes necessary to keep track of a few key pieces of data about our reference shape.
-In fact, each reference on the object tree gets it's own record.

 ```ts
 @unmanaged
 export class ReferenceEntry {